HOW TO CHOOSE SMOKE DETECTOR?

 1) IONIZATION SMOKE DETECTORS

-An ionization smoke detectors are best at detecting the small particles typical of fast and flaming fires but poorly for detecting smoky and smoldering fires.
+An ionization smoke detectors are best at detecting the small particles typical of fast and flaming fires but poorly for detecting smoky and smouldering fires.

 An ionization smoke alarm contains a small amount of radioactive material.